fumes/fumes.11ty/src/articles/plantas-nomadas.md

 date: 2010-05-21
 category: balance
 tags:
   - article
+  - balance
   - artist
   - clever
   - design
   - nature
   - reflect
   - review
   - balance
   - sustainability
   - technology
   - trash
   - useful
   - water
 license:
 thumb: plantas-nomadas.jpg
 description: "Gilberto Espanza's nomadic plants are a sort of hybrid plant and microorganism robots who feed on polluted water.
 The robot plant is self sufficient being powered by a microbial fuel cell and small solar panels.
 It can walk about the contaminated rivers, seek out and suck up polluted water."